nanoric/c2py/README.md

 ------

-With autocxxpy you don't need to be so experienced in C/C++. autocxxpy will try its best to help you resolve all the problem you might face when generating a binding from C/C++ to python.
+With autocxxpy you don't need to be so experienced in C/C++.
+It will try its best to help you resolve all the problem you might face when generating a binding from C/C++ to python.